Athletics: Kawauchi, Linden win landmark Boston Marathon titles

 Both champions endured the coldest start in 30 years as well as gusting winds and steady rain in taking landmark triumphs in the 122nd edition of the famed (42.1-kilometre showdown over city streets.

-Kawauchi overtook defending champion Geoffrey Kirui of Kenya over the final two kilometres in heavy rain to win in 2 hours 10 minutes 46 seconds with runner-up Kirui 19 seconds back and American Shadrack Biwott third in 2:12:19.
+Kawauchi overtook defending champion Geoffrey Kirui of Kenya over the final two kilometres in heavy rain to win in 2 hours 15 minutes 58 seconds with Kirui finishing in 2:18:23 and American Shadrack Biwott 12 seconds further back in third.

 "This is the greatest day of my life," a tearful Kawauchi said through a translator.
 "This is Boston.
 This is the greatest race in the world."